-The project will be implemented by the Polish-Norwegian consortium: Institute for Chemical Processing of Coal – ICHPW (Poland, Project Promoter), SINTEF AS (Norway, scientific partner), ERAMET NORWAY AS (Norway, industrial partner – ferroalloy producer) and KCN – Koksownia Częstochowa Nowa Sp. z o.o.
+The project will be implemented by the Polish-Norwegian consortium: Institute of Energy and Fuel Processing Technology of Coal – ITPE (Poland, Project Promoter), SINTEF AS (Norway, scientific partner), ERAMET NORWAY AS (Norway, industrial partner – ferroalloy producer) and KCN – Koksownia Częstochowa Nowa Sp. z o.o.
 (Poland, partner industrial – coke producer).

 Norwegian ferroalloy industry produces more than 1 million of tonnes of ferroalloys per year (i.e. FeSi/Si, FeMn/SiMn).
 Because raw materials of fossil origin (coal and coke) are used as raw materials for ore reduction, the ferroalloy industry is a significant CO2 emitter, and accounts for approximately 5 % of the total industrial CO2 emissions in Norway.
 Due to the adverse impact of greenhouse gases on the climate, in particular CO2, the policy of the European Union assumes and aims to reduce CO2 emissions by 40% by 2030.
 The Polish coke-making industry is the largest European exporter of high-quality coke.
 Polish coke is mainly used in blast furnaces for the production of pig iron and as a reducing agent in ferroalloy smelting processes in Norwegian smelters.
 Ferroalloys are enrichment additives for the production of the highest quality steel, including special purpose steel.